Hana yori Dango Final: The Movie

 Hana yori Dango Final: The Movie (花より, Hana yori Dango Fainaru) is a 2008 Japanese film directed by Yasuharu Ishii and starring Mao Inoue and Jun Matsumoto.
-It is the last part of the Japanese live-action Boys Over Flowers trilogy, based on the shōjo manga by Yoko Kamio.
+It is the last part of the Japanese live-action Boys Over Flowers trilogy, based on the manga series by Yoko Kamio.
 It is marketed internationally as Boys Over Flowers Final or Boys Over Flowers: The Movie and released in some Asian countries as the latter.

-The film was released in Japan on June 28, 2008, and was subsequently released in Hong Kong, Singapore, and South Korea.
-It was released direct-to-DVD in Northern America in 2009, making it the first and, for 13 years, only part of the Japanese live-action adaptation with a Western English-subtitled release (the preceding TV series was released as such in April 2022).
+The film was released on June 28, 2008, and was subsequently released in Hong Kong, Singapore, and South Korea.
+It was released direct-to-DVD in Northern America in 2009, making it the first and, for 13 years, only part of the Japanese live-action adaptation with a Western English-subtitled release (the preceding TV series was not released as such until April 2022).

 Plot

 Tsukasa Dōmyōji (Jun Matsumoto) and Tsukushi Makino (Mao Inoue) are driving through Nevada.
 Weeks prior, Tsukasa announced to the world that he was engaged to Tsukushi.
 He released an embarrassing picture of her eating noodles, angering her.
 As a result of the announcement, Tsukushi's family become targets of media attention.

 Soon after, Tsukushi's parents formally met with Kaede Dōmyōji (Mariko Kaga), Tsukasa's mother, to discuss the wedding.
-Kaede presented Tsukushi with a tiara which grants endless love to the owner and her partner.
+Kaede presented Tsukushi with a tiara which is supposed to grant endless love to the owner and her partner.
 At the Hotel Volver, the couple are about to kiss when a man crashes through the window and seizes the tiara.
 Tsukasa pursues the thief with Tsukushi far behind, but the thief manages to escape.
 Tsukushi and Tsukasa return to their room, where they notice that the window has been fixed.
 The staff claim they heard no disturbance, even though Tsukasa and the thief have created chaos throughout the hotel.
 After some investigation, Tsukasa's secretary Nishida (David Ito) informs him that the thief may be in Las Vegas.
 Tsukasa and Tsukushi secretly plan to go there.

 Rui (Shun Oguri) phones Shizuka Tōdō (Mayumi Sada) just before her wedding.
 He states that he has many things to move on from.
 Tsukasa visits Rui to inform him of his plans.
 Rui asks why he did not contact Sōjirō Nishikado (Shota Matsuda) or Akira Mimasaka (Tsuyoshi Abe) instead, but Tsukasa tells him that they are busy.

 Tsukushi and Tsukasa finally arrive in Las Vegas.
 They check into a motel before going to a casino, a location where Nishida told them the thief might be.
 They meet Shigeru Okawahara (Natsuki Katō), who reveals that she is seeing Kazu Kaburagi (Naohito Fujiki), the heir of a large company that owns the hotel where the tiara was stolen.
-Tsukasa questions Kaburagi; he says that he was told to pretend nothing happened at the Hotel—in return for his cooperation, five million USD was deposited into his account.
+Tsukasa questions Kaburagi; he says that he was told to pretend nothing happened at the Hotel.
+In return for his cooperation, five million USD was deposited into his account.
 Kaburagi claims he does not know the thief.